iitis/flowcalc/README.md

 flowcalc
 ========

-A quick toolkit for calculating IP flow statistics out of raw traffic trace files.
+A toolkit for calculating IP flow statistics in ARFF format out of raw PCAP traffic trace files.
 Thanks to the libtrace library, flowcalc can read numerous input file formats (see the [full list](http://research.wand.net.nz/software/libtrace.php)).

 flowcalc is based on [libflowcalc](https://github.com/iitis/libflowcalc).
 By default, it will load all `*.so` files found in the current directory and register its per-packet and per-flow callback functions using the `lfc_register()` function of libflowcalc.

-Such a `*.so` file is thus a module, which is responsible for calculating some set of flow statistics.
+The `*.so` files are modules, which are responsible for calculating some set of flow statistics.
 Each module receives each packet as the trace file is read and can use the libtrace API to access the low-level packet data required for calculations.
 Once a given IP flow finishes, another function in the module is called so that it prints the flow data to the standard output.

 flowcalc uses the ARFF output file format readable e.g. by the WEKA and RapidMiner data-mining environments.